Battle of Coutras: Battle

 The clash of the two cavalry forces was to the advantage of the King of Navarre.
-The Duke of Joyeuse launched a charge at full gallop; by the time they came into contact, his horses were exhausted, and his squadrons of lancers had lost cohesion, rendering them ineffective.
-For his part, Henry of Navarre adopted an innovative tactic in the disposition of his troops: he inserted the platoons of musketeers (five men abreast) within cavalry squadrons, to improve their support.
-The charge of the Protestants chevau-légers ('light or medium cavalry') broke the Royalist army, which was routed.
+The Duke of Joyeuse launched a charge at full gallop; by the time they came into contact, his horses were exhausted, and his squadrons of gendarmes had lost cohesion, rendering them ineffective.
+For his part, Henry of Navarre adopted an innovative tactic in the disposition of his troops: he inserted platoons of musketeers (five men abreast) within his reiter squadrons, to support them with firepower.
+The charge of the Protestant pistolier cavalry broke the Royalist heavy lancers, and their army was routed.
 The Duke of Joyeuse was defeated, captured, and killed by a pistol shot.
-2,000 Catholics were also captured along with Anne's younger brother, Claude Joyeuse (1569-1587), lord of Saint-Sauveur and Jacques d'Amboise, the eldest of the branch of Amboise-d'Aubijoux.
+2,000 Catholics were also captured along with Anne's younger brother, Claude Joyeuse (1569–1587), lord of Saint-Sauveur and Jacques d'Amboise, the eldest of the branch of Amboise-d'Aubijoux.

 Victory went to the Protestants, led by Henry of Navarre.
 He recovered the body of Joyeuse and attended a mass in honour of his slain enemies.